 - Burning the candle at both ends

 9. Crossword and Word Search Puzzles: I like the large print puzzles free collection on Q.E.T.S (qets.com/index.htm).
 They have free and fee puzzles.
+I print and copy the number I need.
 My residents enjoy the puzzles about family, USA, Sports, and Independence.
 Generally, this activity is best when done as a group.

-10. Word Scrambles: Generally, this activity is better for people in the early stages of dementia and or done as a group.
+10. Word Scrambles: This activity is better for people in the early stages of dementia and or done as a group.
 None of these activities should cause stress, embarrassment, or discomfort to anyone.
 Be aware and sensitive to each individual’s abilities and interests.

 11. Recite Nursery Rhymes: This activity fits into several of the variations above—Fill in the blanks, sing along, rhyming words, recite poems.
 They challenge minds to remember days long ago and usually ends up as a reminiscing activity as well.